rashmipriya/HollywoodPortfolio/README.md

 **addmovies.php

 This UI allows adding a new movie to the database.
 To add a new movie, a user must enter the production company it is associated with and the budget and revenue.
 I have added following validations here.
-One is all fields must be entered, same movie name should not exist in the database, production company Id must be available (for the project as we have considered only three production companies, the user can enter any one among three and if entered wrond, a menu of production companies is displayed) and the movie budget and revenue must be numbers.
+One is all fields must be entered, same movie name should not exist in the database, production company Id must match with anyone production company Id in the database (for the project as we have considered only three production companies, the user can enter any one among three and if entered wrong, a menu of production companies is displayed) and the movie budget and revenue must be numbers.

 **addcharactertomovie.php

 This UI allows to enter 4 actors, corresponding character names, base amount and revenue share to a movie.
+As the requirement says there are 4 core actors, I have assumed in the project that there must be 4 actors to be added.
 I have added some validations here.
 All fields must be entered.
 The movie for which the data is entered should already exist in the database.
-The actors entered must also be available in the database and to enter in the database, for simplicity, I have assumed that all actors name should be available in the database to enter the database correctly.
+The actors entered must also be available in the database and for the successfull entry in the database, for simplicity, I have assumed that "all" actors name should be available in the database.